 - Grant Risha, Ph.D., Engineering, [email protected]

 Conducting Research at Penn State Altoona

 All research at Penn State (whether funded or not) is subject to review by the Office of Research Protections (ORP).
-Applications for ORP approval of research involving human participants, animal subjects, biohazardous materials, or radioisotopes should be submitted at the same time as grant applications as no funding can be obligated without those approvals.
+Applications for ORP approval of research involving human participants, animal subjects, biohazardous materials, or radioisotopes should be submitted simultaneously as grant applications, as no funding can be obligated without those approvals.

-The university has introduced a new electronic Proposal Internal Approval Form (ePIAF) to be used when submitted proposals for external funding.
-Two weeks prior to a proposal submission deadline, submit this form to the associate dean for research.
+The university has introduced a new electronic Proposal Internal Approval Form (ePIAF) to be used when submitting proposals for external funding.
+Two weeks before the proposal submission deadline, submit this form to the associate dean for research.
 Use the subject line "ePIAF."

 This office will assist faculty and staff in completing these forms and obtaining the required approvals.